sshshana/shopping-cart/README.md

  + Please verify that you enter the correct identifier of the product you want to scan.

+ + If the item is priced by pound, the program will ask you to enter the pound of the product.
+Please follow the instructions.

  + Enter `DONE` once you complete scanning all the products you have.
 Then the program will proceed to checkout.

  + If you want to send a copy of the receipt to a customer's email, enter `y` after the checkout.
 Then input the customer's email address as the program prompts.